ayele705/AI-Health-Assistant-Ethiopia/Project_Documentation.md

 2. Design a system architecture optimized for low-bandwidth and offline environments
 3. Develop a prototype with symptom guidance, health education, and referral modules
 4. Curate a health knowledge base aligned with Ethiopia's disease burden
-5. Evaluate prototype usability and functional accuracy through structured testing
+5. Implement multilingual support (English, Amharic, Oromo, Tigrinya)
-6. Assess utility as a decision-support tool for Health Extension Workers
+6. Provide decision-support tools for Health Extension Workers

 ---